Naziha al-Dulaimi: Activism (1948—1958)

-In 1948, she became a full member of the Iraqi Communist Party (ICP), which at the time, was opposing the ruling monarchy.
-In January 1948, Dr. Naziha was involved in the popular uprising "al-Wathbah" against the colonialist Portsmouth Treaty.
+In 1948, she became a full member of the Iraqi Communist Party (ICP), which at the time was opposing the ruling monarchy.
+In January 1948, al-Dulaimi was involved in the uprising "al-Wathbah" against the colonialist Portsmouth Treaty.

-In 1952, she wrote the book The Iraqi Woman.
-It was about women from the peasant class (al-fallahin) who were deprived of all rights, both in terms of gender oppression and class oppression.
-She also wrote about women from higher classes who had higher material status but were considered as property and not as human.
+In 1952, she wrote the book The Iraqi Woman which focused on telling the story of women from the peasant class (al-fallahin) who were deprived of all rights in terms of both gender and class oppression.
+She also wrote about women from higher classes who had higher material status but were still considered property rather than human.

-She attempted to revive the Association of Iraqi Women, supported by dozens of women activists, and applied to the authorities to set up a "Women's Liberation Society".
+She attempted to revive the Association of Iraqi Women, supported by dozens of women activists, and applied to the authorities to set up a "Women's Liberation Society."
 The application was rejected.
-In response, some of the signatories led by Dr. Naziha decided to go ahead and set up this organization anyway, though clandestinely, after changing its name to the League for Defending Iraqi Woman's Rights.
+In response, some of the signatories led by al-Dulaimi decided to set up this organization clandestinely after changing the name to the League for Defending Iraqi Woman's Rights.
 The League thus came into being on March 10, 1952.
-Among the League's objectives were: Struggling for national liberation and world peace. defending Iraqi women's rights, and protecting Iraqi children.
+Among the League's objectives were struggling for national liberation and world peace, defending Iraqi women's rights, and protecting Iraqi children.

+As leader of the Iraqi Women's League, Naziha al-Dulaimi organized a campaign for women's suffrage in the 1950s.

+A Week of Women's Rights was launched in October 1953 by Iraqi Women's Union suffrage, who arranged a symposium and voiced their demand in radio programs and articles in the press to campaigned for women's suffrage.

+As a response, the Islamic clergy launched a Week of Virtue and called for a general strike against women's suffrage and called for women to "stay at home" since women's suffrage was against Islam.

+During the Week of Virtue, the Sunni Nihal al-Zahawi, daughter of Amjad al-Zahawi, head of the Muslim Sisters Society (Jamiyyat al-Aukht al-Muslima), spoke on the radio against women's suffrage: she described the suffragists as women who revolted against the very Islam that gave them rights, and that women's suffrage was lamentable since it broke sex segregation and resulted in gender mixing, which was an unrestricted liberty that broke the rules of against islam.